arshzip/dotfiles/README.md

-## My dotfiles for fresh macOS install
+## My dotfiles for a fresh macOS install
 These are primarily written from the perspective of setting up a new work laptop and limited to bare essentials I require on it.
 Feel free to fork and create your own!

 ### Install